 Individuals can face serious criminal charges in California if they cause problems for executive officers.
 The court system can prosecute these individuals under California Penal Code Section 69: Resisting an Executive Officer.

-The legal codes surrounding PC 69 can be complicated and difficult to understand.
+The legal codes surrounding PC 69 can be complicated to understand.
 You can get professional help grasping the details of this charge with the legal team at the Simmrin Law Group.

 Go Over the Definition of Resisting an Executive Officer